TIY-Austin-Front-End-Engineering/js-assignments/html-intro-1/README.md

 ### Requirements

-- a working site on Github pages
+- a working, publicly visible website with a public URL (i.e. on Github pages, with DivShot, on Heroku, etc)

 ## Normal Mode